ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Geth.rst

 Geth
 ====

-``geth`` is the the command line interface for running a full ethereum node implemented in Go.
+``geth`` is the the command line interface for running a full Ethereum node implemented in Go.
 It is the main deliverable of the `Frontier Release <https://github.com/ethereum/go-ethereum/wiki/Frontier>`__

 Capabilities
 ------------

-By installing and running ``geth``, you can take part in the ethereum frontier live network and \* mine real ether \* transfer funds between addresses \* create contracts and send transactions \* explore block history \* and much much more
+By installing and running ``geth``, you can take part in the Ethereum frontier live network and \* mine real ether \* transfer funds between addresses \* create contracts and send transactions \* explore block history \* and much much more